jordanjoewatson/payloadkit/README.md

 ### Format Hex Array

-Uses a single argument for a filepath, reads in as bytes and writes out in the format of a hex array, e.g. \\xAB,\\xCD,...
+Uses a single argument for a filepath, reads in as bytes and writes out in the format of a hex array, e.g. 0xAB,0xCD,...

 Run
 ````